CEAS 325/GOVT 305: Challenges to Democracy in East Asia

 Despite East Asia’s reputation for acquiescent populations and weak civil society, the region has been replete with social movements.
 This course assesses the state of civil society in both authoritarian and democratic societies in East Asia by surveying contemporary social movements in China, Hong Kong, Taiwan, Japan, and South Korea.
 The course is designed for students to gain a general understanding of how civil society looks like in East Asian countries and its role in social and political changes in the past and present times.
 Although the course will not be able to cover the entirety of social movements in the region, the course is to equip students with contextual knowledge as well as empirical and theoretical tools to take a critical approach in examining current and future social movements in the region.

 There are three major themes that will be emphasized in the course.
 First is “problematizing” Western concepts and theories of civil society and social movements in the East Asian context.
 Civil society is a notion rooted in early experiences of Western Europe.
 The dominant social movements theories were also developed by Western scholars studying social movements in (democratic) Western Europe and the United States.
 How do state-society relations in East Asia differ from those of the West?
-How can we apply the concepts and theories derived from Western societies to understand state-society relationship in the Confucian world?
+How can we apply the concepts and theories derived from Western societies to understand the state-society relationship in the Confucian world?
 What role do history and culture play in shaping the dynamics of social movements in East Asia?

 The second theme is “problematizing” the democratic nature of civil society and social movements in the authoritarian context.
-Vibrant civil society is often hailed as a strong pillar of democracy, but civil society also exist and even help civic life to flourish in authoritarian societies such as contemporary China.
+Vibrant civil society is often hailed as a strong pillar of democracy, but civil society also exists and even helps civic life to flourish in authoritarian societies such as contemporary China.
 How can we apply social movements theories derived from democratic societies to understand the role and effect of civil society and social movements in authoritarian societies?